scionassociation/scion-cppki_I-D/draft-dekater-scion-pki.md

 The Object Identifiers (OIDs) for ECDSA are defined as `ecdsa-with-SHA256`, `ecdsa-with-SHA384`, and `ecdsa-with-SHA512` in {{RFC5758}}.

-**Important:** SCION implementations MUST reject cryptographic algorithms not found in this list.

-The only accepted curves for ECDSA are:
+SCION implementations MUST include support for the following ECDSA curves:

 - NIST P-256 (NISTFIPS186-4, section D.1.2.3) (named `secp256r1` in {{RFC5480}})
 - NIST P-384 (NISTFIPS186-4, section D.1.2.4) (named `secp384r1` in {{RFC5480}})